german-leontiev/vk-keywords-extractor/README.md

 # vk-keywords-extractor
-This project helps to analyse vk pages, using keyword extractor
+This project helps to analyse vk pages, using vk API and [text2kewords keyword extractor](https://github.com/0x7o/text2keywords).

 ## Requirements
 You can install all necessary packages using `pip install -r requirements.txt`